VDA5050/VDA5050/VDA5050_EN.md

 Requests shall only be made for zones of enabled zone sets.
 Zone requests can also be made for zone sets belonging to maps that the vehicle is not currently on.

-The `requestId` allows master control to distinguish between different requests and allows the vehicle to request multiple alternatives at the same time.
+The `requestId` allows master control to distinguish between different requests and allows the vehicle to request several alternative requests for the same zone at the same time.
-Each request attempt shall use an unique identifier per mobile robot.
+Each request attempt shall use a unique identifier per mobile robot.
 Ids can be reused after a vehicle restart.

 For requests to enter a 'RELEASE' zone, a `zoneRequest` object of `requestType` 'ACCESS' shall be added to the state message.
 For permission to enter a 'COORINATED_REPLANNING' zone with a planned path or for replanning its path within the zone, the `requestType` shall be set to 'REPLANNING'.
 For a 'REPLANNING' request, the planned path shall be added as NURBS to the `trajectory` field of the `zoneRequest`.
 Multiple requests with different trajectories for the same zone can be made.
+Each path shall be requested with its own `zoneRequest` object.

 The parameter `requestStatus` shall be initially set to 'REQUESTED' by the vehicle when stating its request.